Do’s & Don’ts When Making A Rain Barrel For Rainwater Collection

 • How to keep mosquitoes from using your rain barrel as a breeding ground

-• How to winterize a rain barrel
+• How to fix a smelly rain barrel yourself

 Rain Barrel Do’s & Don’ts